O-BERNARDOFOEGBU/TrollBasket/README.md

 # TrollBasket
-A mini shopping App. you can check it out here: https://speedbuywithbernie.netlify.app/
+A mini shopping App https://speedbuywithbernie.netlify.app/

 you are welcome to go through the mini app